sherpa/sherpa/docs/quick.rst

-As with the single-parameter case, the statistic values for the grid are stored in the :py:class:`~sherpa.plot.RegionProjection` object by the :py:meth:`~sherpa.plot.RegionProjection.calc` call, and so can be accesed without needing to create the contour plot.
+As with the single-parameter case, the statistic values for the grid are stored in the :py:class:`~sherpa.plot.RegionProjection` object by the :py:meth:`~sherpa.plot.RegionProjection.calc` call, and so can be accessed without needing to create the contour plot.
 Useful fields include ``x0`` and ``x1`` (the two parameter values), ``y`` (the statistic value), and ``levels`` (the values used for the contours)::